-Pokémon Go, Nintendo’s mobile game app, has added billions of dollars to the company’s market cap in the past week.
-According to Reuters, it’s already been installed on more than 5 percent of active Android devices in USA, which makes it more popular than Tinder.
-The number of its daily active users is already larger than that of Twitter, with time spent in-app at around 43 minutes.
-This is more time than people spend on Instagram.
+Pokémon Go, Nintendo’s mobile game app added billions of dollars to their market cap during those weeks.
+It was installed on more than 5% of active Android devices in the US during the first week of its release - which made it even more popular than Tinder!
+Number of its daily users when up so high it beat Twitter, and average time spent in-app per user was around 43 minutes.
+In 2016, people spent less time on Instagram.

 It was strange given that Nintendo didn’t actually do anything “big” since 1983, and Pokémon Go was their first venture in mobile gaming!

 If you didn’t get a chance to play the game, here’s how it works.
 The game combines geolocation and augmented reality (AR).
 You’re following actual maps to find a Pokémon.
 Once you reach the destination you turn on your phone’s camera, and you can see the Pokémon waiting for you through the phone.
 You can actually see the PokéBall catching the Pokémon, it was pretty amazing at the time.
 Both adults and kids were super pumped about it.